 A service that organises assessment and psychotherapy.
 There is also a

 reduced fee scheme providing 3 times per week psychotherapy, usually with a

 NAFSIYAT- intercultural therapy centre

-A community organisation specialising in therapeutic help for people from ethnic and cultural minorities which works with individuals and families.
+A community organisation, specialising in therapeutic help for people from ethnic and cultural minorities, that works with individuals and families.